Email

 Logo

-You and your rheumatology provider will work together to develop a plan to manage your rheumatic disease.
+• You and your rheumatology provider will work together to create a plan to manage your rheumatic disease.

 Sharing with Your Family and Close Friends

-Reassure everyone that you and your rheumatology provider (and other doctors) are working together to create a treatment plan to best manage your symptoms and overall condition so you can live a fulfilling, enjoyable life.
-You can talk about challenges you may have doing certain tasks or activities and what help you may need from them at times.
+Let them know that you and your rheumatology team are working together to create the best plan for managing your condition so you can continue living a full and happy life.
+You can also talk about any challenges you may face doing certain activities and what help you might need.

-If you have young children, explain that you may have to give yourself shots or take pills to help treat your symptoms and help you feel better.
-Let them know that you should be able to continue to do many enjoyable activities with them in the future, such as playing games, watching them play sports, or going on vacations.
+If you have young children, explain that you may have to take medicine or shots to feel better.
+Let them know you can still do many fun things together, like playing games or going on trips.

 At Your Workplace

-You may wish to inform your employer about your diagnosis, as your rheumatic disease may mean that you will have to miss work time for medical appointments or illness.
+You might want to tell your employer about your diagnosis because your condition could require you to miss work for rheumatologist’s appointments or if you’re feeling unwell.

 Talk with your rheumatology provider about how your diagnosis may affect your job.
 Discuss what modifications you may need or if an evaluation by an occupational therapist might help to modify your work setting or arrangements.

-Find out if you need a letter or documentation from your rheumatologist (or occupational therapist) to give to your employer in order to get special modifications or other benefits at work.
+You may need a letter or document from your rheumatologist to give to your employer for any workplace changes or benefits.

-Meet privately with your supervisor and/or your human resources director to discuss your diagnosis.
-Bring information about your disease so they understand what symptoms or challenges you may experience.
+Talk privately with your supervisor or human resource department to explain your diagnosis.
+Bring information to help them understand what challenges you might face.

-Updated April 2023 by Kristen Lee, MD, and reviewed by the American College of Rheumatology Communications and Marketing Committee.
+Updated March 2025 by Meredith Hirsh, MBA, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.

 We use cookies on our website to improve our service to you and for security purposes.
 By continuing to use our site without changing your browser cookie settings, you agree to our cookie policy and the use of cookies.
 See ACR Policies